opendocsg/slw-judgments-backfill/2017_SGCA_34/report.md

 **Operative date of valuation of assets**

-16     The Judge found that it was just and equitable to use the IJ date as the cut-off date both for determining the asset pool and for valuing the matrimonial assets, citing this Court’s guidance in _ARY v ARX and another appeal_ [2016] 2 SLR 686 (“ _ARY v ARX_ ”) at [31] and [34].
+16     The Judge found that it was just and equitable to use the IJ date as the cut-off date both for determining the asset pool and for valuing the matrimonial assets, citing this Court’s guidance in _ARY v ARX and another appeal_ <span class="citation">[2016] 2 SLR 686</span> (“ _ARY v ARX_ ”) at [31] and [34].
 Her decision to do so was based on her finding (at [10] of the Judgment) that “[t]he parties had mostly adopted this operative date in submitting their respective values of the assets”, and that this was the date “when the parties’ relationship and their intention to jointly accumulate matrimonial assets had practically ended”.

 **_Parties’ cases on appeal_**